 Estimating the Cost of Executive Stock Options: Evidence from Switzerland

 It is often argued that Black-Scholes (1973) values overstate the subjective value of stock options granted to risk-averse and under-diversified executives.
 We construct a "representative" Swiss executive and extend the certainty-equivalence approach presented by Hall and Murphy (2002) to assess the value-cost wedge of executive stock options.
-Even with low coefficients of relative risk aversion, the discount can be above 50% compared to the Black-Scholes values.
-Regression analysis reveals that the equilibrium level of executive compensation is explained by economic determinant variables such as firm size and growth opportunities, whereas the managers' pay-for-performance sensitivity remains largely unexplained.
+Even with low coefficients of relative risk aversion, the discount can be above 50 per cent compared to the Black-Scholes values.
+Regression analysis reveals that the equilibrium level of executive compensation is explained by economic determinant variables such as firm size and growth opportunities, whereas the pay-for-performance sensitivity remains largely unexplained.
 Firms with larger boards of directors pay higher wages, indicating potentially unresolved agency conflicts.
 We reject the hypothesis that cross-sectional differences in the amount of executive pay vanish when risk-adjusted values are used as the dependent variable.

 Suggested Citation: Suggested Citation